Obianuju-M/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. 11-directories_permissions grants execute permissions to the directory .
 13. 12-directory_permissions grants execute permissions to subdirectories
 14. 13-change_group changes the group owner of hello file
+15. 100-change_owner_and_group changes the owner and group of dirctories in the working directory